Kenneth Cobonpue

 Kenneth Cobonpue (born December 16, 1968) is a Filipino industrial designer known for his unique designs integrating natural materials through innovative handmade production processes.
 He began his design career after his studies in Industrial Design in New York, which led him to apprenticeships and further studies in Italy and Germany.

-Cobonpue pioneered the integration of design, manufacturing, and global distribution as well as branding in Cebu, operating from his headquarters on the island.

-Awards to his credit include Hong Kong's Design for Asia Award, the Japan Good Design Award, the American Society of Interior Designers Selection, the French Coup de Coeur Award, and the first Asian Designer of the Year title given by the Maison et Objet in Paris.

 Cobonpue designs have appeared in full-length films such as Ocean's 13 and CSI Miami while his roster of clientele includes Hollywood celebrities and members of royalty like Queen Sofía of Spain, Queen Rania of Jordan, and former couple Angelina Jolie and Brad Pitt.
 TIME Magazine has called him “rattan’s first great virtuoso."

 Career

 Interior Crafts of the Islands, Inc. (I.C.I)

-After a series of further studies and apprentices abroad, Kenneth moved back to Cebu in 1996 to help manage their family business founded by his mother in 1972.
+After a series of further studies and apprentices abroad, Kenneth moved back to Cebu in 1996 to help manage their family business founded by his mother, Betty Chen Cobonpue, in 1972.
 Upon managing the business, Kenneth discovered that by the use of natural fibers and materials as a medium, modern design could have a new face.

-NEDA Region 7 chair
+Government Involvement

-In March 2017, Cobonpue was appointed by President Rodrigo Duterte as chairperson of the National Economic and Development Authority Regional Development Council for Central Visayas.
+In March 2017, Cobonpue was appointed by President Rodrigo Duterte as co-chairperson of the National Economic and Development Authority Regional Development Council for Central Visayas.
+The following year, he became the Creative Director for the Creative Economy Council of the Philippines.
+He was also assigned as the Private Sector Representative for the Department of Trade and Industry (DTI) for the Design Advisory Council in 2019.